 VMware Storage Policy Based Management (SPBM) is an intuitive feature that makes placing virtual machines on the appropriate FlashArray easy.
 It does this by providing a framework to associate your VMFS volumes with categories, tags, and policies.
 Since these constructs are user-defined, this makes it straight forward to align them to whatever processes already exist within your datacenter today.

-A quick example here will illustrate just how easy and adaptable SPBM can be for delineating your Tier 0 and Tier 2 workloads between FlashArray//X (or FlashArray//M) and FlashArray//C. Please check out the narrated demo video at the end of this post for more detail.
+A quick example here will illustrate just how easy and adaptable SPBM can be for delineating your Tier 0 and Tier 2 workloads between FlashArray//X (or FlashArray//M) and FlashArray//C. The video provides more detail.

 First, categories and tags need to be defined within vCenter and can be found under Tags and Custom Attributes at the bottom of the main vCenter menu.